 Eventually, legislative action pushed back against Deady's jurisprudence on women's property rights.
 In 1878 the Oregon legislature passed a revised married women's property act, broadening women's rights to manage, transfer, and bequeath their property.
 It furthermore stipulated that women's wages were her property and that married women had the right to sue in court (as well as to be sued).
-This act and broader social change in the latter decades of the nineteenth century opened the door, if slightly, for women in the public sphere, making "passé," Chuse noted, "Judge Deady's conservative notions of women's role and the highly protected status of married women's property."62
+This act and broader social change in the latter decades of the nineteenth century opened the door, if slightly, for women in the public sphere, making "passé ...
+Judge Deady's conservative notions of women's role and highly protected status."
+60